Nuwa-genomics/Nuwa/README.md

 ```bash
 docker-compose up -d --build
 ```
-If on Windows you can use [docker desktop](https://www.docker.com/products/docker-desktop/)
+You can also use [docker desktop](https://www.docker.com/products/docker-desktop/)

 Then visit http://localhost in your browser.